-In addition to his job as Victoria’s independent Inspector-General, Tony Pearce also holds the voluntary role of Chair of the Emergency Services Foundation (ESF).
+In addition to his job as Victoria’s independent Inspector-General, Tony also holds the voluntary role of Chair of the Emergency Services Foundation (ESF).

 On 30 September 2022, he’ll leave the State Control Centre in East Melbourne taking the first step of Tony’s Trek to support and raise awareness of ESF’s work in frontline and support roles.